danielegasparri/span-gui/docs/manual.md

 ## File organization
 SPAN generates different types of **results**, which are all stored in the "SPAN_results" folder:

-- **Extracted spectra** from the "long-slit extraction" and the "Datacube extraction" routines.
-The spectra extracted from long-slit data are stored in the "longslit_extracted" folded.
-The spectra extracted from datacube data are stored in "RUN_NAME" folder.
+- **Extracted spectra** from the "long-slit extraction" and the "Datacube extraction" sub-programs.
+The spectra extracted from long-slit data are stored in the "longslit_extracted" folder.
+The spectra extracted from datacube data are stored in "RUN_NAME" folder, where "RUN_NAME" is the arbitrary name you had to set in the "Datacube extraction" sub-program.
 - **Processed spectra** in FITS format, both in the "Process selected" and "Process all" mode.
-These are processed spectra from the "Spectra Manipulation" panel or auxiliary spectra generated from Spectral analysis tasks (e.g. best fit, residuals from the "Stars and gas kinematics" and "Stellar populations and SFH" tasks).
+These are processed spectra from the "Spectra Manipulation" panel or auxiliary spectra generated from Spectral analysis tasks (e.g. best fit and residuals from the "Stars and gas kinematics" and "Stellar populations and SFH" tasks).
 These spectra are stored in the "processed_spectra" folder.
 - **ASCII files** in plain text .dat format, containing the results of the Spectral analysis tasks, which are generated only in the "Process all" mode.
-These products are saved in specific folders with the same name of the spectral analysis taks.
+These products are saved in specific folders with the same name of the spectral analysis taks applied.
 - **Plots** in high resolution (300 dpi) PNG images.
 They are generated only for the Spectral analysis tasks and are the plots displayed also in the "Preview result" mode.
 These plots are saved only in "Process all" mode and if the option "Save spectral analysis plots" is activated.
 If you just need one specific plot for one spectrum in the list, you can save it directly from the Matplotlib window that opens in the "Preview result" mode.
 These plots are stored in the "plots" folder.

 The **spectra list** files generated by the "Generate spectra list containing 1D spectra" are saved in the "spectra_lists" folder within the "SPAN_results" main folder.